slub/dfg-viewer/Docker/README.md

 Copy the environment file `.env.example` inside the directory and rename it to `.env`.
 Adjust the configuration of the respective service to suit your needs.
 The variables are marked with the prefix of the service e.g. `APP_` for our Typo3 application with DFG-Viewer.

+*It is recommended to adjust the password of the TYPO3 admin user `APP_T3_PASSWORD`, the database password `DB_PASSWORD` in general, especially in an productive environment.*

 Download images and start all service containers
 ```
 docker compose up -d